jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/evolution-lumu/index.md

 inconvenience.
 These industries have tried to be open communities and to share information between entities, in addition to establishing standardized processes.
-Their testing exercises continually aim for an approach to ‘perfection.’
+Their testing exercises continually aim for an approach to 'perfection.'
 At least assuming the alteration of some controllable variables.
 And hoping that some methods result even more predictable and successful, always to the benefit of the user.